Club Zero (2023)

 Hausner and her regular screenwriting partner Geraldine Bajard certainly make some really valid points but the stark, non-naturalistic interiors and characters are so intractable, performed by a cast of inexperienced newcomers, we do not care a jot for any of them as they fade into pasty-faced insignificance, and this, along with an irritating percussive soundscape and the relentlessly unforgiving depiction of Gen Z, makes for an arduous watch.

 The exception here is school principal Sidse Babett Knudsen who lights up every scene with her amusing charisma, as Ms Dorset.
 Fellow auteur Ulrich Seidl is behind the production team but the film has none of his dry wit or deadpan appeal.
-Instead we are forced to endure a scene involving a teenage girl (Ksenia Devriendt) who eats her own vomit, echoing the ‘yuk’ factor of last year’s Palme d’Or winner Triangle of Sadness.
+Instead we are forced to endure a scene involving a teenage girl (Ksenia Devriendt) who eats her own vomit, echoing the ‘yuk’ factor of Ruben Ostlund’s Palme d’Or winner Triangle of Sadness.
 Bodily functions are a natural part of life but sound effects would have been far more effective.
 Sometimes what we don’t see is far more powerfu than what we do.
 MT

 Copyright © 2024 Filmuforia